Moesgaard Museum: The historical landscape

 As an open-air museum, the landscape surrounding Moesgaard Museum displays different epochs and eras of Denmark's past, from ancient to modern times.
 A larger part of the woodlands represents different prehistoric climatic epochs of the Holocene, and a number of reconstructed buildings are strewn across the landscape, stretching all the way to the beach and shores in the east.
-The buildings include several relocated tumuli from the neolithic and the Bronze Age, houses from the early Iron Age and Viking Age, and several Medieval buildings, some of which are still in use.
+The buildings include several relocated tumuli from the Neolithic and the Bronze Age, a house from the early Iron Age, and several Medieval buildings, some of which are still in use.

-Stave-church and Viking houses

-Just south of the new museum building, two houses and Hørning Church, a stave-church from the Viking Period have been built.
-First is a house from the Viking Age town of Hedeby near Schleswig, Germany.
-It has been dated around 870 AD and is interpreted as the home of a craftsman's or trader's family.
-The other house is a reconstruction of a pit-house from Viking Age Aarhus, dated to about 900 AD.
-Pit-houses are small huts, dug half-way into the ground, used as dwellings, workshops or storerooms.
+Stave church

-On a small hill behind the houses, a stave church has been erected with a bell frame.
+On a small hill just southeast of the new museum building, a reconstruction of Hørning Church, a stave church from the Viking Age, was erected.
 None of the original stave churches in Denmark have survived, but the floor and post-holes from a Viking Age stave church were excavated under the present Hørning Church near Randers in 1960.
 Compared to the medieval stone churches, it was a quite small building; 31 feet long and 15 feet wide.
 Also preserved from the stave church in Hørning was a portion of the so-called hammer-beam, the horizontal beam just under the roof-projection, which held the vertical planks.
 The "Hørning-plank" was found as early as 1887 during a restoration of the walling of the present church.
-It can be seen in the Danish National Museum.
+It can be seen in the National Museum of Denmark.
 On the outside, the hammer-beam from Hørning was ornamented with writhing serpents, a characteristic of the Late Viking Period.
 On the basis of the growth-rings in the timber, the stave-church has been dated to about 1060, the transition from the Viking Age Period to the Middle Ages.

 At the excavation site in Hørning, traces of a bell frame were discovered.
 This has also been reconstructed just in front of the church entrance.
 The church bell has been cast at Moesgaard, following a 900-year-old description of bell casting.
 It is a replica of the almost 800-year-old bell from Smollerup church near Viborg.